 Pale straw in the glass the 2015 show the classic nose that we’ve come to expect from Eden Valley Rieslings.
 Freshly squeezed limes with just a touch of lemon zest.
 Hints of Christmas lilies, grapefruit pith and crushed quartz with a waft of jasmine for good measure.
 The pure, juicy lime fruit and citrus fruits race onto the palate energetically, again you’ll see floral notes appearing on the palate with hints of Bickford’s lime cordial and stone.
 There’s richness here though, reigned in by the crispest line of stony, saliva-inducing acidity that focusses the wine nicely as it races to a citrus and flower laden finish.
 Think grilled seafood or scallops with this one for sure.

-The parcels of fruit were handpicked in early March coming in at
+The parcels of fruit were handpicked in early March.

 The grapes were bag pressed, cold fermented for 15 days to maintain maximum fruit freshness before resting on yeast lees for 3 months.
 This wine has had minimal intervention to retain all purity, then blended and gently filtered prior to bottling.